 Dr. Ueno previously served as president of the Evermay Chamber Orchestra, which joined The Washington Ballet to present live performances of "Swan Lake" at the Kennedy Center Eisenhower Theatre in April 2015.
-He has also served as board member for The Washington Ballet (2014 -2015) and committee chair for the S&R Washington Award (2000 – 2015).
-He currently is a board member of The New Orchestra of Washington and sits on their program committee.
+He has also served as board member for The Washington Ballet (2014 – 2015) and committee chair for the S&R Washington Award (2000 – 2015).
+He currently is board member of The New Orchestra of Washington, Young Concert Artists in DC, and the Shanghai Symphony Orchestra.
 He is also the Sponsor and Chief Lecturer of the International Music Academy Liechtenstein's "Washington Semester" program.

 Dr. Ueno routinely offers private coaching for pianists, violinists, violists, singers, guitarists, composers, and conductors, assisting numerous top tier artists from around the world.
 He also coaches trio, quartets, quintets, and chamber orchestras.